Islandora/documentation/docs/installation/manual/installing_crayfish.md

 ### Preparing Logging

-Not much needs to happen here; Crayfish logging is rather simplistic, with one `.log` file for each component.
+Not much needs to happen here; Crayfish opts for a simple logging approach, with one `.log` file for each component.
 We’ll create a folder where each logfile can live.

 ```bash
 sudo mkdir /var/log/islandora